ximdex/ximdex/INSTALLATION.md

 	> So, in this example, user and group 'www-data' are running the web processes as declared in the apache configuration file.

+4. In your database administrator (like _MySQL Workbench_ or _PHPMyAdmin_) you must **create a new database schema** which name will be used when the installation process begin.
+Here we provide the SQL code to make it in SQL command way (use de database and user names as you prefer):
+    ```
+    CREATE DATABASE ximdex-db;
+    ```
+    Now we need an user to accesss this schema, with all privileges.
+If you have to create a new one, we can help you with this SQL statements:
+    ```
+    CREATE USER 'ximdex-user'@'localhost' IDENTIFIED WITH mysql_native_password AS 'ximdex-pass';
+    GRANT USAGE ON *.* TO 'ximdex-user'@'localhost' REQUIRE NONE WITH MAX_QUERIES_PER_HOUR 0 MAX_CONNECTIONS_PER_HOUR 0 MAX_UPDATES_PER_HOUR 0 MAX_USER_CONNECTIONS 0;
+    ```
+    Finally we will make access for the new database created to this new user:
+    ```
+    GRANT ALL PRIVILEGES ON `ximdex-db`.* TO 'ximdex-user'@'localhost' WITH GRANT OPTION;
+    ```
+    > Remember to use this information to generate de database schema in the point 5.

-4. **Point your web browser** to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.
+5. **Point your web browser** to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.

 ## C) Manual and Automated Installation methods
 If the previous methods did not work, want to control all the steps or to automate the installation process, visit: